RitataLU/MethylC-analyzer/README.md

 # MethylC-analyzer

-MethylC-analyzer is a analyzer developing for analysing WGBS and RRBS, it can utilize not only individual sample also do comparison between groups.
+MethylC-analyzer is a analyzer developing for analysing DNA methylation on WGBS and RRBS, it could utilize not only individual sample also do comparison between two groups.

 MethylC-analyzer will produce 7 analysis and each analysis contains CG, CHG and CHH 3 context:

 ![MethylC-analyzer Flow](https://github.com/RitataLU/MethylC-analyzer/blob/master/MethylC-analyzer_main.png)

+* Average methylation level
-* Heatmap
+* Heatmap for variable regions
-* PCA
+* PCA for variable regions
-* Differentially Methylated Regions (DMRs)
+* Identifying Differentially Methylated Regions (DMRs)
-* DMRs Fold Enrichment (DMRs location enerichment)
+* Genomic regions fold enrichment analysis for DMRs
-* Differentially Methylated Genes (DMGs)
+* Identifying Differentially Methylated Genes (DMGs)
-* Whole genome chromosome View for each profile & comparison between groups
+* The distribution fo DNA methylation on each chromosome
 * Metaplot for each profile & comparison between groups

-# system requirement
+# <a name="SystemRequirements"></a>System Requirements
+* Linux or Mac OS Environment
 * CPU：No special restrictions, but CPU has 16 cores is more efficient

 * MEM：12GB or higer (for plant sample) / 256GB or higher (for human sample)